 The employer is entitled to manage and distribute work, which also means that the employer has the right to choose how to organise operations and which operations to focus on in the future.

-The employer must show just cause – a multistep process
+The employer must show just cause – a multi-step process

-Involved in a possible redundancy situation?
+Are you affected by a possible redundancy situation?